-- The Group Physical Security Policy which covers people, physical and material assets. - The Business Continuity Policy that includes a requirement for regular threat assessments.

-- Information Security policy, covering the threats of malware and the loss or unauthorised alteration of company data. - In addition, LCH also has a Confidentiality Policy and a Regulatory Record Keeping Policy.
+- The Group Physical Security Policy, which covers people, physical and material assets. - Information Security and Cyber Risk Policy, covering the threats of malware and the loss or unauthorised alteration of company data. - In addition, LCH also has a Confidentiality Policy and a Regulatory Record Keeping Policy.